hunter-teacher-cert/csci70300-summer2022/hashing/hashing.md

 If Jack and Andrew both go into the same slot, then we just place BOTH in that slot.
 The runtime to look at all of the elements in a given slot is linear with respect to the number of collisions in that slot, which will be very small on average. [  O(number of collision in that slot) ]

+While this is slower, it is only a significant impact when you have many collisions.

 <img src="CollisionWithChaining1.png">

 <hr>

 <img src="CollisionWithChaining2.png">

+# Choosing a hash function

+It is non-trivial to come up with a good hash function.
+The ideal is that our function has a uniform distribution (equal probability for each slot) but this is not always easy to achieve.

+If your hash function is not optimal, it can lower the efficiency of your hashtable.
+The more collisions you have the slower your table will be.